ABN Instructions - JE Part B

 Once the claim is adjudicated by both Medicare and Medicaid, providers may only charge the patient in the following circumstances:

 See Ch.
 30, §50.14.1 of the online Medicare Claims Processing Manual for instructions on the notifier's obligation to bill Medicare.

 Note: Beneficiaries who need to obtain an official Medicare decision in order to file a claim with a secondary insurance should choose Option 1.

-This option means the beneficiary does not want the care/item in question.
-By checking this box, the beneficiary understands that no additional care/items will be provided and thus, there are no appeal rights associated with this option.
+This option means the beneficiary does not want the care in question.
+By checking this box, the beneficiary understands that no additional care will be provided; thus, there are no appeal rights associated with this option.

 The beneficiary or his or her representative must choose only one of the three options listed in Blank (G).
-Under no circumstances can the notifier decide for the beneficiary which of the 3 checkboxes to select.
+Unless otherwise instructed to do so according to the specific guidance provided in these instructions, the notifier must not decide for the beneficiary which of the 3 checkboxes to select.
 Pre-selection of an option by the notifier invalidates the notice.
 However, at the beneficiary's request, notifiers may enter the beneficiary's selection if he or she is physically unable to do so.
 In such cases, notifiers must annotate the notice accordingly.

 If there are multiple items or services listed in Blank (D) and the beneficiary wants to receive some, but not all of the items or services, the notifier can accommodate this request by using more than one ABN.
 The notifier can furnish an additional ABN listing the items/services the beneficiary wishes to receive with the corresponding option.

 If the beneficiary cannot or will not make a choice, the notice should be annotated, for example: "beneficiary refused to choose an option."